chgrivas/pact-yard/README.md

 1. Create a new consumer.
    - Naming is important.
 Find a cool, unique name!
    - The consumer should live in the same repository.
-   - Push your consumer to master anytime.
+   - Push your code to master anytime.
+There is no pipeline for now but let's train our trunk-based development way of thinking.
+Life is too short to be dealing with conflicts after all.
    - The consumer should consume the `GET /vehicle/:id`.
    - The consumer ONLY cares about the vehicle's license plate.
    - Create a contract locally.